Have you ever heard the term Stockholm Syndrome? If you have, what comes to mind?

 In addition, a victim may begin to display a shield of protectiveness around their abuser, developing negative emotions towards anyone who attempts to save them.
 This may be family members, friends, or the police.

-A majority of individuals that suffer from Stockholm syndrome are held for many days and experience a close relationship with the perpetrator.
+A majority of individuals who suffer from Stockholm syndrome are held for many days and experience a close relationship with the perpetrator.
 While researchers aren’t exactly sure why Stockholm syndrome occurs, it’s thought to be an evolutionary trait passed down from our early ancestors.

 What Is a Trauma Bond?